Stochastic Cahn--Hilliard Equations from One-Dimensional Ising--Kac--Kawasaki Dynamics: Preliminary

 \subsection{Dirichlet forms, entropy inequality, and the Kipnis–Varadhan bound}

-In this subsection we collect the canonical Gibbs measures naturally associated with the conservative Kawasaki dynamics, both on the full torus and on finite blocks, together with the corresponding Dirichlet forms and Fisher information.
+On each invariant sector \(\Sigma_{N,M}:= \left\{ \sigma\in\Sigma_N:\ \sum_{i\in\Lambda_N}\sigma^N(i)=M(N) \right\}\), the canonical Gibbs measure \(\mu_{N,\gamma,\beta}\) is the natural reversible reference measure.
+In this subsection we formalize the canonical Gibbs measures naturally associated with the conservative Kawasaki dynamics, both on the full torus and on finite blocks, together with the corresponding Dirichlet forms and Fisher information.
 Standard references are Guo--Papanicolaou--Varadhan \cite{GPV88}, Yau \cite{Yau91}, Kipnis--Varadhan \cite{KipnisVaradhan1986}, and Kipnis--Landim \cite{KipnisLandim1999}.